moaaz-ibrahim/MDB.github.io/readme-DB.txt

-this is a DBMS built using the concepts of file system in node js and concepts of json and good algorithms for searching and inserting
+this is MDB a DBMS built using the concepts of file system in node js and concepts of json and good algorithms for searching and inserting

 -----------------------------------------------